 Thor journeys to Jotunheim with his friends Sif and the Warriors Three including Volstagg; Fandral and Hogun as well as his brother Loki to confront Laufey, the Frost Giants’ leader.
 A battle ensues on Jotunheim only to be stopped by Odin.
 Because of Thor’s arrogance, Odin banishes his son to Earth.

 There Thor is exiled where he meets three scientists including Dr. Jane Foster, her assistant Darcy Lewis and her mentor Dr. Erik Selvig.
 Thor has been stripped of his god-like powers by Odin and lives the life of a mortal.
 Thor’s hammer, Mjölnir, also gets sent to Earth.
 Is Thor worthy to have it again?

-There is a certain fantasy element to this movie that I’m not wholly taken with despite its impressiveness in terms of taking from Norse mythlogy.
-I liked it when Thor’s banished to Earth; has to learn the error of his ways and to overcome his arrogance by interacting with the people of Earth.
+There is a certain fantasy element to this movie that I’m not wholly taken with, despite its impressiveness in terms of taking from Norse mythlogy.
+I liked it when Thor’s banished to Earth; has to learn the error of his ways and overcome his arrogance by interacting with the people of Earth.

 Chris Hemsworth is brilliant as Thor.
 I like how his character journey develops in the movie.
 He starts off being arrogant and hungry for war before learning his mistakes and having to go through his exile on Earth in order to become the god of thunder again.
 Thor retains this cocky sense of humour here.